-The evening program “Two Video Installations” consisted of Paris Dawn Burn (1977) and Lasering (1977-78).
-In the former, Lucier recorded seven 30-minute videotapes of the sunrise over the Centre Pompidou.
-Displayed on seven monitors set up in an arc, in each the sun burned the surface of the camera’s vidicon tube, leaving a black arcing mark over the video.
-The piece foils this engagement with video’s materiality and technical processes with the picturesque image of the sun rising in Paris.
-In Lasering a laser was suspended above a recording camera, which likewise burned the vidicon tube and, by way of a closed circuit monitor, played back the result.
-As minute changes in the room such as vibrations and air currents moved the laser, it patterned the image.
-Lasering also set a reflection upon video’s medium in tension with a process less analytic and less inflected by lineages of modernist painting: that of the otherwise imperceptible environmental changes in the space.
+Two Video Installations consisted of Paris Dawn Burn (1977) and Lasering (1977-78).
+In the former, Lucier recorded seven thirty-minute videotapes of the sunrise over the Centre Pompidou.
+The videos were displayed on seven monitors set up in an arc.
+In each, the sun burned the surface of the camera’s vidicon tube, leaving a black arcing mark over the video.
+The piece juxtaposed video’s materiality and technical processes with the picturesque image of the sun rising in Paris.
+In Lasering, a laser was suspended above a recording camera, which likewise burned the vidicon tube and played back the result by way of a closed-circuit monitor.
+As minute changes in the room, such as vibrations and air currents, moved the laser, it patterned the image.
+Lasering explored video’s technical capabilities as a medium able to document otherwise imperceptible environmental changes in the space.